Vilwanatheswarar temple

-Vilwanatheswarar Temple, also spelled Bilvanathesvara temple, is a Hindu temple dedicated to the deity Shiva, located in Thiruvalam, a village in Vellore district in the South Indian state of Tamil Nadu.
+Vilwanatheswarar Temple (also spelled Bilvanathesvara) is a Hindu temple dedicated to the deity Shiva, located in Thiruvalam, a village in Vellore district in the South Indian state of Tamil Nadu.
 Shiva is worshipped as Vilwanatheswarar, and is represented by the lingam.
 His consort Parvati is depicted as Vallambigai.
 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanars and classified as Paadal Petra Sthalam.

-The temple complex covers around one acre and entered through a five-tiered gopuram, the main gateway.
-The temple has a number of shrines, with those of Vilwanatheswarar and his consorts Vallambigai, being the most prominent.
+The temple complex covers around one acre and is entered through a five-tiered gopuram, the main gateway.
+The temple has a number of shrines, with those of Vilwanatheswarar and his consorts Vallambigai being the most prominent.
 All the shrines of the temple are enclosed in large concentric rectangular granite walls.
 The temple has many historic inscriptions from the 8th-century Nandivarman II era and later.
 The north wall of the temple is notable for one of the earliest inscriptions that mention Tevaram singers.

 Many parts of the temple complex is attributed to the Cholas, while the present masonry structure was built during the Nayak during the 16th century.
 In modern times, the temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
 The temple has four daily rituals at various times from 6:00 a.m. to 8:30 p.m., and four yearly festivals on its calendar.
 The Brahmotsavam festival is celebrated during the month of the Magam (February - March) is the most prominent festival.